alexjiao125/capstone408g/Final_Submission/Doc/README.txt

   to assemble the case and gimbal mechanism
 - Final Presentation: the slide deck we presented to the class on May 14
 - Developers Notes: Notes on bugs and program structure.
+- Development Plan: A timeline of progress for our project.